You want smart political talk without the meltdowns?

 Did the United States get anything out of this?

-They thought they were gonna get a better relationship with Russia, and we didn't realize that didn't last very long, right?
+They thought they were going to get a better relationship with Russia, and we didn't realize that didn't last very long, right?

-So we had Georgia, Ukraine, we had a uh a hope that we were gonna make things better in between, and it didn't.
+We had a hope that we were going to make things better in between, and it didn't.

-What we did lose is some leverage over our own uranium future because Russia has a much stronger hold on its Uran on our on our on the world uranium market as a result of these decisions.
+What we did lose is some leverage over our own uranium future because Russia has a much stronger hold on its urine on the world uranium market as a result of these decisions.

 All right.